-The term Pre-Exposure Prophylaxis (PrEP) refers to an HIV prevention practice in which persons not infected with HIV who are at high risk of the disease are take antiretroviral medication in an attempt to lower their chances of becoming infected if they are exposed to HIV.
+The term Pre-Exposure Prophylaxis (PrEP) refers to an HIV prevention practice in which persons not infected with HIV who are at high risk of the disease take antiretroviral medication in an attempt to lower their chances of becoming infected if exposed.

 In November 2010, the National Institutes of Health (NIH) announced the results of the iPrEx clinical trial, a large, multi-country research study examining PrEP.
-The study found that daily oral use of tenofovir plus emtricitabine (TDF/FTC, brand name Truvada) provided an average of 44% additional protection to men who have sex with men (MSM) who also received a comprehensive package of prevention services that included monthly HIV testing, condom provision, and management of other sexually transmitted infections.
+The study found that daily oral use of tenofovir plus emtricitabine (TDF/FTC, brand name Truvada) provided an average of 44% additional protection to men who have sex with men (MSM) who also received a comprehensive package of prevention.

-In 2011, an NIH prevention clinical trial study called FEM-PrEP was halted early because an independent monitoring committee concluded that the study was be unable to demonstrate the effectiveness in preventing HIV infection in the women enrolled in the trial.
+In 2011, an NIH prevention clinical trial study called FEM-PrEP was halted early due to an independent monitoring committee concluding that the study was unable to demonstrate the effectiveness in preventing HIV infection in women enrolled in the trial.